 What is the Nansen Refugee Award?

-The Nansen Refugee Award is presented every year to an individual or organisation who has dedicated their time to help people forcibly displaced from their homes.
+The Nansen Refugee Award is presented every year to an individual or organization who has dedicated their time to help people forcibly displaced from their homes.

 The Award is named after Fridtjof Nansen, Norwegian explorer and humanitarian.
 Through its recipients, the Nansen Refugee Award aims to showcase Nansen’s values of perseverance and commitment in the face of adversity.

 Fridtjof Nansen was a Norwegian explorer, scientist, diplomat, humanitarian and Nobel Peace Prize laureate who served as the first High Commissioner for Refugees at the League of Nations.
 The legacy of his work for the aid and protection of displaced persons is still present in the UN system today.

 The first Nansen Refugee Award Ceremony took place in 1954, honouring Eleanor Roosevelt as the recipient.